Last chance to snag the best Prime Day tech deals

 Prime Day laptop and tablet deals

-If you're ready for a new laptop, these Prime Day deals are here to make the process a little easier.
+If you're ready for a new laptop, these Prime Day deals are still hanging on to help make the process a lot easier.

 Acer 15.6-Inch 11th Gen Intel Core i3-1115G4 Processor 128GB NVMe Aspire 5 Laptop for $314.99 (Save $75)